intel/linux-sgx/docker/README.md

 ## Kubernates deployments

-There are 3 different deployment files and they can be used to test for a minikube node started with "minikube start --vm-driver=none".
+There are 3 different deployment files and they can be used to test on a minikube node started with "minikube start --vm-driver=none".

 1. aesm-deployment.yaml: start aesm container/pod using local docker sgx_aesm image
 2. sample-deploymen.yaml:start sample container/pod using local docker sgx_sample image.
 Note this deployment will wait for /tmp/aemsd/aesm.socket created by aesm
 3. all-in-one.yaml: start both aesm and sample containers in one pod.

+Please refer to [minikube docs](https://kubernetes.io/docs/tasks/tools/install-minikube/) for installation, startup, managing deployments.